linpengcheng/PurefunctionPipelineDataflow/README.md

   - **Pipeline combination**: The cascade of `simple pipelines` forms a `workshop pipeline`

+  - **Workshop combination**:
-  - **Workshop combination**: Parallel independent `workshop pipelines` form `warehouse/workshop model pipelines (data factory)` through `warehouse` collaboration (scheduling).
+    - Parallel independent `workshop pipelines` form `warehouse/workshop model pipelines (data factory)` through `warehouse` collaboration (scheduling).

-  - **Warehouse/Workshop Model combination**: Various independent
-    `Warehouse/Workshop Model pipelines (data factory)`
-    can be used as a
+    - The `workshop pipeline` can be used as a `packaged integrated pipeline (integrated chip)` to independently provide services to the outside world, which is a microservice.

+  - **Warehouse**: It can provide services as an independent entity, similar warehousing industry.

+  - **Warehouse/Workshop Model combination**:
-    `packaged integrated pipeline (data factory, integrated chip)` and then combined into a larger
-    `Warehouse/Workshop Model pipeline (data factory)`,
+    - Various independent `Warehouse/Workshop Model pipelines (data factory)` can be used as a `packaged integrated pipeline (data factory, integrated chip)` and then combined into a larger `Warehouse/Workshop Model pipeline (data factory)`,
-    This is the method of interconnection, collaboration, and integration of different developers and
-    different software products, and is also the basis for software development and standardization of
-    large-scale industrial production.
+    - This is the method of interconnection, collaboration, and integration of different developers and different software products, and is also the basis for software development and standardization of large-scale industrial production.

-  - Finally, the pipeline is like a cell, combined into a software ecosystem that conforms to the modern industrial system model.
-This is the perfect embodiment of simplicity and unity.
+  - Finally, the pipeline is like a cell, combined into a pipeline software ecosystem that meets the requirements of the modern industrial ecosystem.
+    This is the perfect combination of simplicity and unity.

   - Contrast with `Everything is an object`
-    - The object is a furry ball, and there is a chaotic point-to-point network between the objects.
+    - The object is a furry ball, and there is a chaotic P2P (peer to peer) network between the objects.
       It is a complex unorganized system.
     - The pipeline is a one-way ray, and it's the simplest that data standardization